 Auslander-Reiten quiver of the category of unstable modules over a sub-Hopf algebra of the Steenrod algebra pdf

-I study the Auslander-Reiten quiver associated to the category of unstable E(1) modules where E(1) is the sub-Hopf algebra of the Steenrod algebra generated by the first two Milnor primitives.
+I describe the Auslander-Reiten quiver associated to the category of unstable E(1) modules where E(1) is the sub-Hopf algebra of the Steenrod algebra generated by the first two Milnor primitives.

 Periodicity in iterated algebraic K-theory of finite fields link

-I give an exposition of joint results with Andrew Salch on the topological Hochschild-May spectral sequence, compute topological Hochschild homology of algebraic K-theory of a large class of fields after smashing with a four cell complex.
-I then detect some classes in the Hurewicz image of iterated algebraic K-theory of finite fields.
-These results are improved upon in the preprints above, but this thesis contains additional exposition, which may is also of value.
-This project is my PhD thesis completed under the direction of Andrew Salch.
+I give a construction of the topological Hochschild-May spectral sequences, use it to compute topological Hochschild homology of the image of j after smashing with the Smith Toda complex of type one, and then I detect certain beta elements in iterated algebraic K-theory of finite fields.
+This is my PhD thesis completed under the direction of Andrew Salch.